Bupivacaine

-Bupivacaine, marketed under the brand name Marcaine among others, is a medication used to decrease feeling in a specific area.
+Bupivacaine, marketed under the brand name Marcaine among others, is a medication used to decrease sensation in a specific small area.
 In nerve blocks, it is injected around a nerve that supplies the area, or into the spinal canal's epidural space.
 It is available mixed with a small amount of epinephrine to increase the duration of its action.
 It typically begins working within 15 minutes and lasts for 2 to 8 hours.

 Possible side effects include sleepiness, muscle twitching, ringing in the ears, changes in vision, low blood pressure, and an irregular heart rate.
 Concerns exist that injecting it into a joint can cause problems with the cartilage.
 Concentrated bupivacaine is not recommended for epidural freezing.
 Epidural freezing may also increase the length of labor.
 It is a local anaesthetic of the amide group.

 Bupivacaine was discovered in 1957.
 It is on the World Health Organization's List of Essential Medicines.
 Bupivacaine is available as a generic medication.
 An implantable formulation of bupivacaine (Xaracoll) was approved for medical use in the United States in August 2020.

 Medical uses

 Bupivacaine is indicated for local infiltration, peripheral nerve block, sympathetic nerve block, and epidural and caudal blocks.
 It is sometimes used in combination with epinephrine to prevent systemic absorption and extend the duration of action.
 The 0.75% (most concentrated) formulation is used in retrobulbar block.
 It is the most commonly used local anesthetic in epidural anesthesia during labor, as well as in postoperative pain management.
-Liposomal formulations of bupivacaine (brand name EXPAREL) have shown to be more effective in providing pain relief than plain solutions of bupivacaine.
+Liposomal formulations of bupivacaine (brand name EXPAREL) have not shown clinical benefit compared to plain bupivacaine when used in traditional perineural injections, although some industry-funded studies have suggested benefits when used in local infiltration.

 The fixed-dose combination of bupivacaine with Type I collagen (brand name Xaracoll) is indicated for acute postsurgical analgesia (pain relief) for up to 24 hours in adults following open inguinal hernia repair.

 Bupivacaine (Posimir) is indicated in adults for administration into the subacromial space under direct arthroscopic visualization to produce post-surgical analgesia for up to 72 hours following arthroscopic subacromial decompression.